exoduz/techcrunch-wp-front-end/README.md

 - Data used is dummy data.
 - Just the posts, no sidebar, etc.
 - No pagination was implemented.
+- No need for individual post page to be created.
+- Once built, it should work as a theme but won't have access to global functions or hooks in WordPress.

 ## Could do better ##
 - Loading screen when Ajax call initiated for posts.